albqvictor1508/gitscribe/README.md

 ## Usage

-GitScribe is easy to use.
+gitscribe is easy to use.
 Here are the available commands:

 ### `gs cmt`